ROUTE06

 After achieving Product-Market Fit (PMF) and initial growth, adopting a robust strategy for non-linear business growth becomes crucial.
 As a reference, please refer to the article I co-authored in a previous issue of "8 typical patterns you can use to develop a strategy for your SaaS product to realize your vision", which I co-authored in the past, I would like to introduce three strategies that often come up during the growth phase and beyond.

-1. all-in-one strategy
+1. all-in-one strategy.

 • This strategy combines all the software functionality used by the target users.
 It is not easy to master the use of multiple different SaaS, for example, by linking them together.
 Therefore, it refers to taking user needs in the peripheral areas and expanding products to support a series of processes, with the exception of functions that are differentiating factors, while other functions are only simplified.